meridianlabs-ai/inspect_viz/reference/inspect_viz.mark.html.md

 the data \[0, 1, 2, …\].

 `z` [Channel](inspect_viz.mark.qmd#channel) \| [Param](inspect_viz.qmd#param) \| None
 An optional ordinal channel for grouping data into series.
+When data is None, can be a sequence of z-values.

 `text` [Channel](inspect_viz.mark.qmd#channel) \| [Param](inspect_viz.qmd#param) \| None
 The text contents channel, possibly with line breaks (, , or .
+When data is None, can be a sequence of text values.
 If not specified, defaults to the zero-based index \[0, 1, 2, …\].

 `interval` Interval \| [Param](inspect_viz.qmd#param) \| None
 An interval (such as *day* or a number), to transform **y** values to